 - Water purification filter or tablets

-Make sure you have sufficient quantities of prescription medications, routinely used non-prescription medications, and medications you may want on hand to treat illness during your travels.
-If in doubt, ask your pharmacist for recommendations of products that are suitable.
+A Travel Health Consultation will help to make sure you have sufficient quantities of prescription medications, routinely used non-prescription medications, and medications you may want on hand to treat illness during your travels.
+If in doubt, ask our pharmacist for recommendations of products that are suitable.
 They will consider your destination, your medical conditions and check for interactions with other medications that you take.

-Consult your pharmacist for a pre-travel consultation for any of the following concerns:
+Consult our Fort Richmond pharmacist or St.Vital Pharmacist for a pre-travel health consultation for any of the following concerns: